Setup With Django

 run watch means webpack will watch source files and recompile whenever they change

-The build files now can be found in frontend/build
+The build files now can be found in frontend/build directory

 build